polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 ### How can I link to source code in my documentation?

-Use the `/rustdocs` to link to specific parts of the Substrate source code, for example `traits` of a module.
-When referencing specific lines of code, copy those lines into the documentation, however, use this sparingly.
+Use the `/rustdocs` to link to specific parts of the Substrate source code, for example a module's `trait`.
+When referencing specific lines of code, copy those lines into the documentation.
+However, use this sparingly.

 ### How can I expose my documentation?